Skip to content

 Industry and market-related risks

+Cloetta works continuously to assess and evaluate the risks to which the Group is, and can be, exposed.
 Critical external risks are handled both strategically through business and product development and operationally through day-to-day purchasing, sales and marketing activities.

 Risks